 The Impact of Breach of Trust Case in Dubai on Businesses

-How to File a Breach of Trust Case in Dubai?
+How to Report a Breach of Trust Case in Dubai?

 Step 1: Gather Evidence

-File an official complaint to initiate a criminal investigation to Dubai police or public prosecution.
+File an official complaint to initiate a criminal investigation to Dubai police or Police station.

 If seeking compensation, a civil lawsuit can be pursued alongside criminal proceedings.